 If I, as Precept student only focus on what the text says or what the text means, then the doctrine has failed to touch my heart.
 If my only form of application, how the meaning of the text applies to my life, focuses on the culture, the nation, or the church but I never allow the Spirit to penetrate MY heart with these truths then the doctrine has failed to touch hearts.
 The markings, the lists, the At A Glance Chart has failed to touch the heart.

 As a Precept Bible Study Leader, it is possible to be heterodox.

 If my personal study and group discussion come from a place of self-righteousness, mockery, disdain of everyone else-every other Bible study, church, or ministry leader-and a contentious, combative attitude, it shows that while doctrine may be believed (head knowledge) it has failed to go that six inches to the heart and it will fail to motivate the hands and feet.
 Bible study should humble us.
-Inductive Bible study, Precept Leader, should make us more aware of and dependent on grace, mercy, and loving-kindness.
+Inductive Bible study, Precept Leader, should make us more aware of and dependence on grace, mercy, and loving-kindness.

 Any knowledge you have is by grace.